eliaperantoni/raven/README.md

 ## Building

-To build Raven you will need to have the Assimp model loading library installed.
-Installing it on Arch Linux is `paru -S assimp`.

-Once you have Assimp installed, Raven can be built with `cargo build`.
+Raven depends on Assimp and Dear ImGui.
+Once you have them installed, you can build raven with `cargo build -p raven_editor`.